 Swiss tax law publications and official documents on a desk

 This tax cap mechanism aims to prevent confiscatory taxation.
-It was introduced by certain cantons in order to guarantee the property rights of their taxpayers (26 Cst) and to ensure that taxation respects taxpayers' ability to pay (127 II Cst).
+It was introduced by certain cantons in order to guarantee the property rights of their taxpayers (article 26 of the Swiss constitution ("Cst")) and to ensure that taxation respects taxpayers' ability to pay (127 II Cst).
 This mechanism therefore aims to prevent taxpayers with little or no income from having to draw on their assets to pay their taxes over a prolonged period.

-The tax shield mainly applies to taxpayers with assets that generate little or no income.
-There are, of course, a number of conditions that must be met in order to trigger it.
-We discuss this with Cedric Panchaud, lawyer and certified tax expert at Beker Guiramand & Associés.
+The tax shield primarily applies to taxpayers with assets that generate little or no income.
+Of course, there are certain conditions that must be met to qualify for it.
+We discuss this with Cedric Panchaud, attorney and certified tax expert at PANCHAUD Tax & Legal SA.

 What is the basic principle behind the shield?